|

 Myofascial Release Therapy

-Manual Lymph Drainage
+Manual Lymph Therapy

-Manual Lymph Drainage is a subtle, hands-on method of massage designed to activate and cleanse the human lymphatic system.
+Manual Lymph work is a subtle, hands-on method of massage designed to activate and cleanse the human lymphatic system.
 The proper functioning of the lymphatic system is critical to our body's ability to drain and re-circulate stagnant fluids, detoxify and regenerate tissues, filter out toxins and foreign substances and maintain a healthy immune system.
 A few conditions manual lymph drainage therapy has had positive results with are; acute injuries, pre- and post-surgery, burns, scars, stress, insomnia, headaches, chronic fatigue syndrome and fibromyalgia, sinusitis, acne, eczema, constipation, and allergies.

 Pregnancy Massage